lindsayphan/MomotaroGame/README.md

 ## User Interface Specification
 ### Navigation Diagram
 ![General Navigation Diagram](screencaps/GeneralNaviDiagram.jpg)
 The diagram represents the general flow of the game.
 Between the storytelling, the player will be prompted to select amongst the displayed options.
 Depending on their choice, the story will proceed accordingly.
-A number of loops exist in the program, as depicted in the diagram linked above, because there is a circular pattern linking the story (of the game) and the actions (available for a vote) together.
+A number of loops exist in the program, as depicted in the diagram above, because there is a circular pattern linking the story (of the game) and the actions (available for a vote) together.

 ### Screen Layouts
 The game is entirely played in the terminal and will mainly use two screens: one for the narrative/story parts and one for the combat/fighting parts.
 Additionally, there is an inventory, swap (companions), and stats screen.
 * Narrative: outputs a description of the current setting/story beat, then prompts the user to make a decision.
-   - Expected input: 'YES' or 'NO' to progress the story, 'INVENTORY', 'SWAP', or 'STATS' to change companion or view information.
+   - Expected input: 'YES' or 'NO' to progress the story; 'INVENTORY', 'SWAP', or 'STATS' to change companion or view information.

    ![Narrative Screen ex](screencaps/narrative_screen_example.PNG)
 * Combat: outputs current health of Momotaro, companions, and enemies, then prompts user to choose an action.